Observational insights on the origin of giant low surface brightness galaxies: Dynamical modelling using the rotation curve decomposition

 The dark matter halo is known to play an important role in galaxy evolution.
-Here we derive the parameters of dark matter haloes in gLSBGs to compare them to HSB galaxies.
-In the previous studies of gLSBGs, \cite{Pickering1997, deBlok2001, Hagen2016, Lelli2010, Junais2020} also performed mass modelling but they used different profiles of dark matter halo (Einasto, NFW and pseudo-isothermal) for different galaxies, hence no direct comparison of the objects is possible.
+Here, we derive the parameters of dark matter haloes in gLSBGs to compare them to HSB galaxies.
+In the previous studies of gLSBGs, \cite{Pickering1997, deBlok2001, Hagen2016, Lelli2010, Junais2020, dipaolo} also performed mass modelling using different profiles of dark matter halo (Einasto, NFW, Burkert and pseudo-isothermal) for different galaxies, hence no direct comparison of the objects is possible.
 Therefore, here we perform the rotation curve decomposition using the same dark matter halo profile for all galaxies in our sample.
-We combine the optical data presented in this paper with the published \HI data, and then decompose the rotation curves for \Malin2, \N7589, \U1382 and \U6614.
-We derived the optical rotation curves from the H$\beta$ and [O\iii{}] emission lines corrected for the systemic velocity, symmetrically reflected about the galaxy centre and de-projected using the inclination angle provided in Table~\ref{tabproperties}.
+We combine the optical data presented in this paper with the published \HI data, and then decompose the rotation curves for \Malin2, \N7589, \U1382, and \U6614.
+We derived the optical rotation curves from the H$\beta$ and [O\iii{}] emission lines corrected for the systemic velocity, symmetrically reflected about the galaxy centre and de-projected using the inclination angle provided in Table~\ref{tabproperties}.\footnote{\revone{For \UGC6614 three cuts are not along major axis, which was taken into account, see below.}}

 In the decomposition procedure, we included the following components: a stellar disc, a bulge, an \HI disc, and a \citet{Burkert1995} dark matter halo.\footnote{We chose Burkert profile to compare with the sample of giant HSB galaxies where it was used by \citet{Saburova2018}.} We used the gas surface densities from published \HI observations.
-The details of the procedure of mass modelling are described in \citet{saburovaetal2016}.
+The details of the procedure of mass-modelling are described in \citet{saburovaetal2016}. \revone{We give the specifications of the mass-modelling and the models for each galaxy in Section \ref{appendix}.}

 We fixed the contributions of stellar components according to the colour and spectral information.
 We also performed a decomposition of the combined rotation curve of \Malin1 using the published data.
-The results of mass modeling for \U1378 and \U1922 are taken from \citet{ Saburova2019, Saburovaetal2018}.
+The results of mass-modelling for \U1378 and \U1922 are taken from \citet{ Saburovaetal2018, Saburova2019}.